Table of Contents

 - Email: The email address of the account's primary contact is listed here.

-- Edit Menu: Clicking "Edit" will display the Edit Account window, and clicking the arrow on the menu will display the options to start a call log and disconnect the account.
+- Edit Menu: Clicking "Edit" will display the Edit Account window, and clicking the arrow on the menu will display additional options, such as adding a call log, moving an IP assignment, linking a parent account, and disconnecting the account.

 The Overview tab provides a quick glance of numerous important details of an account, from scheduled events to the total balance due.
 It is the tab that is displayed by default when you first navigate into an account and contains many actions that can be performed on the account.